 An SSAD is an AD issued or adopted by EASA that mandates certain corrective actions, the content of which includes security sensitive information.

 An SSAD will be disseminated by EASA to those states having affected aircraft on the register.
 Further distribution of the SSAD to operators of the affected aircraft or other concerned parties remains under State of Registry responsibility, and should be done on a "need to know" basis only.

 An SSAD record is uploaded in the EASA AD publishing tool, but only after the end of the SSAD compliance time and without attachments;

 The Airworthiness Directives publishing tool

-The EASA Airworthiness Directives publishing tool (AD Tool) offers a complete list of Airworthiness Directives that have been issued by EASA or have received an EASA approval number since 28/09/2003.
+The EASA Airworthiness Directives publishing tool (AD Tool) offers a complete list of Airworthiness Directives that have been issued or approved by EASA since 28/09/2003.
 The tool also contains all Proposed Airworthiness Directives (PAD) and allows users to submit their comments during the consultation period.

 After 15/09/2008, new Safety Information Bulletins, Foreign State of Design Safety Publications and Foreign State of Design ADs are published within the EASA AD tool.